What Is Osteopathy?

 - The body has the inherent capacity to defend itself and repair itself.

-The unique aspect about Osteopathy is that we look beyond the site of your pain to the surrounding joints and muscles that connect to or surround the problem area.
+The unique approach of osteopathy is that we look beyond the site of your pain to the surrounding joints and muscles that connect to or surround the problem area.
 For example, if you presented with right knee pain, not only would we look at your right knee, we also look at your left knee, your lower back, pelvic joints, both hips, ankles and your feet.

 We not only treat your symptoms but we investigate to find and treat the cause of your pain.
 Education is very important in how to best manage your pain in the short term and long term.
 A thorough and effective management plan in the short term may prevent the pain from returning in the future.